New Council Election Districts 2022

 During the July 11, 2016 meeting, the City Council received a presentation from Mr. Ely and staff, as well as public input, regarding three draft voting district maps.
 After the presentation and the public hearing, the City Council discussed the three draft voting district maps and then indicated its preference for Draft Map 3, which provides for division of the City into four (4) council member districts in a manner consistent with the Federal Voting Rights Act (FVRA), the CVRA and the Agreement.
 The City Council further requested that staff explore the possibility of adopting an ordinance establishing by-district elections rather than placing a measure on the November 8, 2016 ballot.
 On August 8th, 2016, the City Council adopted Ordinance No. 1909 to establish By-District Election of four council members and establishing the boundaries of each council district.

 The first election by districts took place with the November 2018 election.
 In that election Council Members were elected by districts 2, 3 and 4.
-The remaining Council position will be elected by district 1 in 2020.
+The remaining Council position was elected by district 1 in 2020.
 Per the settlement agreement, the district(s) with a majority minority representation were among the first district elections.
-After each census report is published, the districts will be reviewed and boundaries may be reconsidered to ensure equal (within 5%) population distribution between the districts.
+After each census report is published, the districts will be reviewed and boundaries may be reconsidered to ensure equal population distribution between the districts.